 NEWS!
 I am excited to be joining the faculty at Texas A&M University Galveston in the Marine Biology Department in January 2019.
 I am actively recruiting graduate students and hiring a technician.
 Please see the Opportunities page for information.

 We study community and ecosystem resilience in coastal oceans and estuaries.

-My research focuses on uncovering key processes and interactions that maintain biodiversity and the function of coastal marine ecosystems in the face of increasing climate variability, extreme events, reductions in key species like predators and habitat-formers, and species invasions.
+Our research focuses on uncovering key processes and interactions that maintain biodiversity and the function of coastal marine ecosystems in the face of multiple stressors.
+These include increasing climate variability, extreme events, reductions in key species like predators and habitat-formers, and species invasions.
 Our focus on extreme event ecology includes effects of major storms, heat waves, low-oxygen events, harmful algal blooms, and diseases.

-I’m also interested in building the science we need to support sustainable invertebrate fisheries, especially towards helping small-scale and subsistence fisheries weather the increasing uncertainty of global change.
+We also help build the science needed to support sustainable invertebrate fisheries.
+We’re especially interested in helping small-scale and traditional fisheries weather the increasing uncertainty of global change.

 Find out more on the Research page.